 Customers expect to get what they want in minutes, if not seconds, so where does that leave lenders?
-Customer service is the new playing field for lenders.
+Customer satisfaction is the primary playing field for lenders.
 Borrowers are looking for a simpler and easier experience - the kind they've become accustomed to from other industries.
 Aggregated data can deliver that ease and simplicity, however the technology is moving fast, creating new opportunities for agile competitors.
 The question is: are you one of them?